-That said the reality is that Kavieng is a pleasant but sleepy small town with a population of just 17,000 people…
+That said the reality is that it’s a pleasant but sleepy small town with a population of just 17,000 people…

-Located at the northern tip of New Ireland, Kavieng is often described as a typical “Somerset Maugham South Sea island port” which can be loosely translated as friendly, laid-back and quiet.
+Located at the northern tip of New Ireland, Kavieng is often described as a typical “Somerset Maugham South Sea island port”.
+So a loose translation of which would friendly, laid-back and quiet.

 Boluminski was the German colonial administrator who ran what was then called Neu-Mecklenburg from 1910 until his death of heatstroke in 1913.

 He built the Boluminski Highway.
 Which to this day is the main (and only…) road on New Ireland.